 In 2012, the Bulldogs captured their seventh SEC Tournament Championship as the team advanced to the NCAA Tallahassee Regional.
 The year before, Mingione helped coach the Diamond Dawgs to the NCAA Atlanta Regional championship, falling eight outs shy of the College World Series.

 Before arriving in Starkville, Mingione was an assistant coach and the recruiting coordinator on Head Coach Bobby Moranda's baseball staff at Western Carolina.
 As the hitting coach, Mingione helped direct a Catamount team that earned top-40 national ranking among 286 NCAA Division I programs in 11 different offensive categories.
 Showing his skills at developing players, eight players coached by Mingione in 2008 eventually were drafted in the MLB Draft.

-In his first stint with MSU skipper John Cohen, Mingione served as a volunteer assistant coach at Kentucky.
+In his first stint with MSU skipper John Cohen, Mingione served as an assistant coach at Kentucky.
 Despite winning 36 SEC games total in the five seasons before his arrival, the Wildcats won 33 SEC games in just two seasons with Mingione in Lexington.
 The Wildcats went from worst to first in his first year, going from 29-27 (7-22 SEC) in 2005 to 44-17 (20-10 SEC) in 2006.
 The season culminated in the school’s first SEC championship, giving UK its most successful campaign in the 100-plus year history of the program.

 As a result, the school hosted a NCAA Regional for the first time and made an appearance in the postseason for the first time in 13 years.
 In all, Mingione was part of a coaching staff with Cohen that helped set or reestablish 12 school records, including single-season wins.